The Nutcracker and the Mouse King: Summary

-Marie, while she recuperates from her wound, hears the Mouse King, son of the deceased Madam Mouserinks, whispering to her in the middle of the night, threatening to bite the nutcracker to pieces unless she gives him her sweets and dolls.
+Marie, while she recuperates from her wound, hears the Mouse King, son of the deceased Madam Mouserinks, whispering in the middle of the night, threatening to bite the nutcracker to pieces unless she gives him her sweets and dolls.
 She sacrifices them, but he wants more and more.
-Finally, the nutcracker tells her that if she gets him a sword, he will kill the Mouse King.
+Finally, the nutcracker says that if she gets him a sword, he will kill the Mouse King.
 Fritz gives her the one from his toy hussars.
-The next night, the nutcracker comes into Marie's room bearing the Mouse King's seven crowns, and takes her to the doll kingdom, where she sees wonderful things.
-She falls asleep in the nutcracker's palace and is brought home.
+The next night, the nutcracker visits Marie's room bearing the Mouse King's seven crowns, and takes her to the doll kingdom by way of the sleeve of her father's coat.
+After viewing the magical scenes there, she seems to rise higher and higher; but then suddenly falls and finds herself back in bed.
 She tries to tell her mother what happened, but again she is not believed, even when she shows her parents the seven crowns, and is forbidden to speak of her "dreams" anymore.

-Marie sits in front of the toy cabinet one day while Drosselmeyer is repairing one of her father's clocks.
-She swears to the Nutcracker that if he were ever really real she would never behave as Pirlipat did, and would love him whatever he looked like.
-At this, there is a bang and she faints and falls off the chair.
-Her mother comes in to tell her that Drosselmeyer's nephew has arrived from Nuremberg.
-He tells her that by swearing that she would love him in spite of his looks, she broke the curse and made him human again.
+Marie sits in front of the cabinet one day while Drosselmeier is repairing one of her father's clocks.
+She swears to the Nutcracker that if he were ever really real, she would never behave as Pirlipat did, and would love him whatever he looked like.
+Then, there is a bang and she faints, falling off her chair.
+Her mother comes in to announce that Drosselmeier's nephew has arrived from Nuremberg.
+By swearing that she would love him in spite of his looks, Marie broke the curse and made him human again.
 He asks her to marry him.
-She accepts, and in a year and a day he comes for her and takes her away to the doll kingdom, where she is crowned queen.
+She accepts, and in a year and a day, he takes her away to the doll kingdom, where she is crowned queen.

 Publication history

-The story was first published in 1816 in German in Berlin by In der Realschulbuchhandlung in a volume entitled Kinder-Mährchen, Children’s Stories, which also included tales by Carl Wilhelm Contessa and Friedrich de la Motte Fouqué.
-The story was republished in the first volume of Hoffmann’s short story collection, Die Serapionsbrüder, The Serapion Brethren, (1819-20).
+The story was first published in 1816 in German in Berlin by In der Realschulbuchhandlung in a volume entitled Kinder-Märchen, (Children's Stories) which also included tales by Carl Wilhelm Contessa and Friedrich de la Motte Fouqué.
+It consisted of 14 chapters, perhaps intended to be read over the 14 days between Christmas and Epiphany.
+The title page included a colored plate of the Mouse King from a drawing by Hoffmann himself.
+Chapters 7 to 9 are known as the Fairytale of the Hard Nut, the story within the story.

+This is the story which Godfather Drosselmeier tells to Marie over three nights following the battle of the Nutcracker and Mouse King.
+It describes the birth and enchantment of Princess Pirlipat, and continues until Drosselmeier's nephew breaks the enchantment, restores her beauty and is transformed into the nutcracker.
+This part of the story is typically omitted from ballet adaptations.

+The story was republished in the first volume of Hoffmann's story collection The Serapion Brethren.
+It was preceded and followed by a conversation among four fictionalized "Serapion Brethren" about its merits.
+It had the same chapter structure as the original, but Hoffmann's illustration was omitted.
 The Serapion Brethren was the name of a literary club that Hoffmann formed in 1818.